lostintangent/gistpad/README.md

 You can create as many scratch notes as you need, and when you're done with them, you can delete indiviual notes and/or clear all of your notes by right-clicking the `Scratch Notes` node in the tree and selecting `Clear Scratch Notes`.

 > Behind the scenes, scratch notes are simply files that are managed within a "special" secret gist on your behalf.
-This way, you can focus entirely on the epeheraml nature of the notes, and not worry about creating/deleting gists.
+This way, you can focus entirely on the ephemeral nature of the notes, and not worry about creating/deleting gists.

 ## Interactive Playgrounds